We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The same equipment is typically used to harvest crops in neighboring fields, which leads to cross-contamination if one of those crops contains gluten.

-In those cases, the response was small and did not cause clinical symptoms or relapse.
-Therefore, the researchers concluded that it was still safe for those patients to consume up to 100 grams of pure oats per day (24).
+In those cases, the responses were small and did not cause clinical symptoms or relapse.
+Therefore, the researchers concluded that people with celiac disease could still eat up to 3.5 ounces (100 grams) of pure oats per day (

-Bottom Line: Oats contain a protein called avenin.
-A small percentage of people with celiac disease react to avenin and can't tolerate pure oats.
+Oats contain a protein called avenin.
+A small percentage of people with celiac disease react to avenin and may not be able to tolerate pure oats.

 Oats happen to be a good source of all of these vitamins and minerals.
 They’re also a fantastic source of fiber.

 - Heart health.
 Oats can help improve risk factors for heart disease by lowering LDL (bad) cholesterol and raising HDL (good) cholesterol (

 - Weight loss.
 Oats and oatmeal can aid weight loss by helping control appetite and increase fullness (

 - Diabetes control.
 Oats can help improve blood sugar control, blood fat levels, and insulin sensitivity in people with type 2 diabetes (

 Oats are a good source of many nutrients that are lacking in a gluten-free diet.
 They can also add variety and provide several health benefits.